Signs of Dementia in Old Dogs

 As much as this condition sounds like bad news, the good news is that just as in humans, if this condition is detected in its early stages it can often be slowed, improving the dog's overall brain activity.

 According to Pfizer Pharmaceutical, 62% of dogs age 10 years or older will develop signs of this condition.

 Signs of Dementia in Dogs

 This condition can affect senior dogs and often may leave dog owners puzzled.
 The dog may appear clingy, following the owner around the home.
 If left alone, the dog may urinate and defecate and may also develop barrier frustration chewing at the doors and scratching at the windows.
 Often, this form of anxiety develops when the dog's senses start to fail, leaving the dog fearful of being alone.
-The hub ''Why is My Elderly Dog Suffering From Sudden Separation Anxiety?'' will prove a helpful read for these circumstance.
+The article ''Why is My Elderly Dog Suffering From Sudden Separation Anxiety?" will prove a helpful read for these circumstances.

 Senior dogs are often reported to pace around the home aimlessly for no obvious reason.
 This may be seen often at night because dogs affected by Alzheimer's also develop changes in their sleeping patterns.
 They therefore may be sleeping more during the day and staying awake more in the night.